Girls golf: Rebholz follows father’s footsteps in guiding Wildcats

 “I’m excited to work with them,” Hanna Rebholz said of the girls golfers.
 “It’s a building year.
 We are a young team, and I think that gives us some strength in having room to work hard and get better for years to come.”

-The 23-year-old Hanna Rebholz should be able to relate to her players.
+The 22-year-old Hanna Rebholz should be able to relate to her players.

 She played on Verona teams that won a Division 1 state title in 2014 and made three straight state tournament appearances.
 In college, she played all four years at the University of Wisconsin-Oshkosh and averaged a career-low 83.2 strokes per 18 holes as a senior, but the COVID-19 pandemic forced her final spring season to be canceled.